 2. Email age and social media profiles are good indicators of validity.

 Knowing what information to prioritize and what tools to use can be really difficult.
 Two quality data points to start with are email age and the quality of the customer’s social profile.
 Remember that fraudsters are rational and are also seeking efficiency (just like you) so they’re looking for the highest ROI on the lowest amount of work.
 Establishing robust social media profiles and maintaining older email addresses takes time and effort.
 So you’re well-served checking quickly for (1) How old the email address associated with the order is?
 (2) If there are any social media accounts tied to it?
 If you find social profiles tied to the email address, check how old and active they are?
-Fraudsters tend not to invest a large amount of time building a social media profile that will be blacklisted after a fraudulent purchase is identified.
+Fraudsters tend not to invest a large amount of time building a social media profile that will be flagged after a fraudulent purchase is identified.

 3. Leveraging AVS and CVV.